Hanwei195/Team-project-2023/README.md

 # How to run the code
 1. If you use your own PC, click 'console' in Pycharm.

-2. Type following code in cmd to run the code.
+2. Type following sentence in cmd to run the code.
 ```c
 python FILE-NAME.py  --gpu-id 0 --IPC 16 --dataset-config-file configs/datasets/domain_ipc_pacs.yaml --config-file configs/xded_default.yaml --trainer XDED --remark XDED_UniStyle12 MODEL.BACKBONE.NAME resnet18_UniStyle_12
 ```